Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM

 \section{Abstract}

-This paper presents the first photo-realistic LiDAR-Inertial-Camera Gaussian Splatting SLAM system that simultaneously addresses visual quality, geometric accuracy, and real-time performance.
-The proposed method performs robust and accurate pose estimation within a continuous-time trajectory optimization framework, while incrementally reconstructing a 3D Gaussian map using camera and LiDAR data, all in real time.
+This paper presents a photo-realistic LiDAR-Inertial-Camera Gaussian Splatting SLAM system that simultaneously addresses visual quality, geometric accuracy, and real-time performance.
+The proposed method performs robust and accurate pose estimation within a continuous-time trajectory optimization framework, while incrementally reconstructing a large-scale 3D Gaussian map using camera and LiDAR data, all in real time.
 The resulting map enables high-quality, real-time novel view rendering of both RGB images and depth maps.
 To effectively address under-reconstruction in regions not covered by the LiDAR, we employ a lightweight zero-shot depth model that synergistically combines RGB appearance cues with sparse LiDAR measurements to generate dense depth maps.
 The depth completion enables reliable Gaussian initialization in LiDAR-blind areas, significantly improving system applicability for sparse LiDAR sensors.
-To enhance geometric accuracy, we use sparse but precise LiDAR depths to supervise Gaussian map optimization and accelerate it with carefully designed CUDA-accelerated strategies.
-Furthermore, we explore how the incrementally reconstructed Gaussian map can improve the robustness of odometry.
-By tightly incorporating photometric constraints from the Gaussian map into the continuous-time factor graph optimization, we demonstrate improved pose estimation under LiDAR degradation scenarios.
-We also showcase downstream applications via extending our elaborate system, including video frame interpolation and fast 3D mesh extraction.
-To support rigorous evaluation, we construct a dedicated LiDAR-Inertial-Camera dataset featuring ground-truth poses, depth maps, and extrapolated trajectories for assessing out-of-sequence novel view synthesis.
+To enhance geometric accuracy, we fully use sparse but precise LiDAR depths to supervise Gaussian map optimization and accelerate it with carefully designed CUDA-accelerated strategies.
+Furthermore, we explore how the incrementally reconstructed Gaussian map can improve the robustness of the odometry.
+By efficiently incorporating photometric constraints from the Gaussian map into the continuous-time factor graph optimization, we demonstrate improved tracking performance, especially under LiDAR degenerated scenarios.
+We also showcase downstream applications via extending our elaborate system, including video frame interpolation and fast 3D mesh production.
+To support rigorous evaluation, we collect a dedicated LiDAR-Inertial-Camera dataset featuring ground-truth poses, depth maps, and extrapolated trajectories for assessing out-of-sequence novel view synthesis in large-scale outdoor scenarios.
 Extensive experiments on both public and self-collected datasets demonstrate the superiority and versatility of our system across LiDAR sensors with varying sampling densities.
-Both the dataset and code will be made publicly available on project page \url{https://xingxingzuo.github.io/gaussian_lic2}.
+Both the dataset and code will be made publicly available on the project page \url{https://xingxingzuo.github.io/gaussian_lic2}.